girishji/tmr-keyboard/notes/notes.md

 ----------------------------------------------------------------------
 todo:

+- left top key is 1u
+- remove wall from left top and 2 keys on right top
+- fn key can be 1.25u
 - two holes in the front -- a pcb with standoffs to act as stopper (sometimes 25mm is ok, sometimes (at night where knuckes obstruct screen) 30mm is needed, this is distance from the top of key)